-For decades, the story of how John Davenport and Theophilus Eaton, Puritan founders of the New Haven Colony, tried to steal land that Thomas Gregson had granted to the Anglican Church – eventually the home of New Haven’s Trinity Church – was retold and printed as fact.
+For decades, people retold the story of how John Davenport and Theophilus Eaton, Puritan founders of the New Haven Colony, tried to steal land granted to the Anglican Church.
+They believed it as fact that the land under New Haven’s Trinity Church had [almost] been stolen.

-The legend owes its popularity to the Rev. Samuel Peters, a Tory driven from his home in Hebron, Connecticut in 1774 before the American Revolution.
-Peters was an outspoken supporter of English rule and a critic of the Boston Tea Party.
-He was terrorized by the Sons of Liberty, who forced him to renounce his beliefs publicly.
+The legend owes its popularity to the Rev. Samuel Peters, a Tory driven from his home in Hebron, Conn., just before the American Revolution.
+Peters, an outspoken supporter of English rule, criticized the Boston Tea Party.
+The Sons of Liberty terrorized him, forcing him to renounce his beliefs publicly.

 Furious, Peters fled to England.
-There, he continued speaking out and defending British interests in America, publishing a defense of Benedict Arnold and a stinging criticism of the Connecticut government.
+There, he continued speaking out and defending British interests in America.
+He published a defense of Benedict Arnold and a stinging criticism of the Connecticut government.

-Peter’s published his best known work, General History of Connecticut, in 1781, as the Revolution was ending.
-In his account, Thomas Gregson was departing the colony aboard the Great Shippe in 1646 as a result of his frustration with the strict religious rule in the colony.
+Peters published his best known work, General History of Connecticut, in 1781, as the Revolution wound down.
+In his account, Thomas Gregson left the colony aboard the Great Shippe in 1646 as a result of his frustration with the strict religious rule in the colony.

-Gregson had tried to sell his land, Peters reported, but had been blocked by the cabal of ruling selectmen.
+Gregson had tried to sell his land, Peters reported, but the cabal of New Haven’s selectmen blocked the sale.
 In frustration, he willed the property for the construction of an Anglican church – a poke at the community’s Puritan leaders.
-However, the duplicitous Davenport and Eaton sealed the record of the gift between two pages of the colony’s records and instead sold the land to friends for far less than it was worth.
-The deceit was only discovered years later, he wrote.
+However, the duplicitous Davenport and Eaton sealed the record of the gift between two pages of the colony’s records.
+Then they sold the land to friends for far less than it was worth.
+The deceit was only discovered years later, wrote Peters.

 The truth was far different.
-There was a Thomas Gregson in the colony, and he did sail – and perish – on the Great Shippe.
-However, there is no reason to believe he, as one of the leaders of the Puritan colony in New Haven, wanted anything to do with the Anglican Church.
+A Thomas Gregson did live in the colony, and he did sail – and perish – on the Great Shippe.
+However, there is no reason to believe he wanted anything to do with the Anglican Church.
+Gregson served as a leader of the Puritan colony in New Haven,

-He was aboard the ship not to flee the colony.
-Rather, he was going to England to petition the government for a formal charter.
-The New Haven colony sympathized with the forces that overthrew King Charles I, and with the king deposed and fleeing to Scotland in 1645, 1646 was a good opportunity for the colonists to gain official sanction for the New Haven colony.
+He boarded the ship not to flee the colony.
+Rather, he went to England to petition the government for a formal charter.
+The New Haven colony sympathized with the Parliamentarians that overthrew King Charles I. and with the king deposed and fleeing to Scotland in 1645, 1646 was a good opportunity for the colonists to gain official sanction for the New Haven colony.

 The voyage of the Great Shippe seemed almost doomed from the beginning.
-To launch the ship the colonists had to cut through nearly three miles of ice to get the vessel to the waters of Long Island Sound.
+To launch the ship the colonists had to cut through nearly three miles of ice to get the vessel to Long Island Sound.
 Several accounts of the ship describe it as poorly made and top heavy.
-In addition it was loaded improperly with light goods at the bottom of the hold and heavier items at the top, making it prone to heeling and difficult to handle.
+In addition it was loaded improperly with light goods at the bottom of the hold and heavier items at the top.
+That made it prone to heeling and difficult to handle.

 Davenport sent the vessel off to sea with a prayer: “Lord, if it be thy pleasure to bury these our friends in the bottom of the sea, they are thine, save them.”